mqvallieres/mqvlab_website/content/_index.en.md

-The lab is supported by a Next Generation of Scientists Award from the Cancer Research Society, an Early career researchers competition in genomics – human health Award from Génome Québec, a Research Scholars Junior 1 scholarship from FRQS, as well as startup funds from the Université de Sherbrooke and CRCHUS.
+The lab is supported by a Next Generation of Scientists Award from the Cancer Research Society, an Early career researchers competition in genomics – human health Award from Génome Québec, a Research Scholars Junior 1 scholarship from FRQS, a Canadian Cancer Society Disruptive Innovation Grant, a 100% sarcoma grant from C17, a Discovery Grant from NSERC, as well as startup funds from the Université de Sherbrooke, CRCHUS and D2R.
 &nbsp;

 ![funding](/img/logos_funding.png)